Nopnatee/KaLLaM-Motivational-Therapeutic-Advisor/README.md

 # KaLLaM - Motivational-Therapeutic Advisor

 KaLLaM is a bilingual (Thai/English) multi-agent assistant designed for physical and mental-health conversations.
-It orchestrates specialized agents (Supervisor, Doctor, Psychologist, Translator, Summarizer), persists state in SQLite, and exposes Gradio front-ends alongside data and evaluation tooling.
+It orchestrates specialized agents (Supervisor, Doctor, Psychologist, Translator, Summarizer), persists state in SQLite, and exposes Gradio front-ends alongside data and can use evaluation tooling for model psychological skill benchmark.
 Finalist in PAN-SEA AI DEVELOPER CHALLENGE 2025 Round 2: Develop Deployable Solutions & Pitch

 ## Highlights